 - Drizzle the chicken with the oil and sprinkle on the garam masala, curry powder, salt and pepper.
 Massage into the meat and cover, leaving to marinate for at least 2 hours or overnight.

 - Heat a grill pan over medium-high heat.
 Grill the chicken for 5-6 minutes per side, until cooked through.

 - Meanwhile, make the sauce: place the onions, garlic, and 1 cup of water in the bowl of a blender.
 Puree until smooth.

-- Measure out the spices (curry powder through cumin) into a small bowl.
+- Measure out the spices (curry powder through nutmeg) into a small bowl.

 - In a large saucepan heat 3 tablespoons of olive oil over medium heat.
 Once the oil is shimmering, add the pureed onion mixture and cook for a 2-3 minutes, stirring constantly, until it begins to darken in color.

 - Add the tomatoes, ginger, ground almonds, coconut milk, yogurt, red chili, pre-measured spices, and brown sugar.
 Stir well.